-During the twelve months ended December 31, 2015, as compared to the twelve months ended December 31, 2014, at our current currency exchange rate assumptions, we anticipate that the strengthening of the U.S. dollar relative to major foreign currencies in which we transact will decrease total company revenue by approximately \$89.1 million.
-Additionally, these changes in foreign currency exchange rates are expected to reduce total company operating profit by \$18.4 million and diluted earnings per share by \$0.27.
-This unfavorable impact is net of offsetting foreign currency hedging gains, which are expected to increase total company operating profit by \$21.9 million and diluted earnings per share by \$0.33 during the twelve months ended December 31, 2015.
+During the twelve months ended December 31, 2015, as compared to the twelve months ended December 31, 2014, at our current currency exchange rate assumptions, we anticipate that the strengthening of the U.S. dollar relative to major foreign currencies in which we transact will decrease total company revenue by approximately \$89.7 million.
+Additionally, these changes in foreign currency exchange rates are expected to reduce total company operating profit by \$22.1 million and diluted earnings per share by \$0.16.
+This unfavorable impact is net of offsetting foreign currency hedging gains, which are expected to increase total company operating profit by \$20.5 million and diluted earnings per share by \$0.15 during the twelve months ended December 31, 2015.

 Effects of Economic Conditions.
 Demand for our products and services is vulnerable to changes in the economic environment, including slow economic growth, high unemployment and credit availability.
 Negative or cautious consumer sentiment can lead to reduced or delayed consumer spending, resulting in a decreased number of patient visits to veterinary clinics.
 Unfavorable economic conditions can impact sales of instruments, digital radiography and practice management systems, which are larger capital purchases for veterinarians.
 Additionally, economic turmoil can cause our customers to remain sensitive to the pricing of our products and services.
-We monitor patient visits and clinic revenue data provided by a subset of our CAG customers.
-Although limited and susceptible to short-term impacts such as weather, we believe that this data provides a fair and meaningful long-term representation of the trend in patient visit activity in the U.S., providing us insight regarding demand for our products and services.
-We believe the overall trends in patient visits and capital investments since the beginning of the economic downturn in 2008 have had a slightly negative impact on our CAG segment revenue growth rates.
-Although the rate of growth has not been steady, we have seen an improvement in growth of patient visits since 2012.
+In the U.S., we monitor patient visits and clinic revenue data provided by a subset of our CAG customers.
+Although this data is a limited sample and susceptible to short-term impacts such as weather, which may affect the number of patient visits in a given period, we believe that this data provides a fair and meaningful long-term representation of the trend in patient visit activity in the U.S., providing us insight regarding demand for our products and services.

 Economic conditions can also affect the purchasing decisions of our Water and LPD business customers.
-In the past, water testing volumes have been susceptible to declines in discretionary testing and in mandated testing as a result of decreases in home and commercial construction.
-Fiscal difficulties can also reduce government funding for water and livestock testing programs.
+Water testing volumes may be susceptible to declines in discretionary testing for existing home and commercial sales and in mandated testing as a result of decreases in home and commercial construction.
+Testing volumes may also be impacted by severe weather conditions such as drought.
+In addition, fiscal difficulties can also reduce government funding for water and livestock testing programs.

-We believe that the diversity of our products and services and the geographic diversity of our markets partially mitigate the effects of the economic environment and negative consumer sentiment on our revenue growth rates.
+We believe that the diversity of our products and services and the geographic diversity of our markets partially mitigate the potential effects of the economic environment and negative consumer sentiment on our revenue growth rates.

 Effects of Patent Expiration.
-Although the Company had and will have several patents and licenses of patents and technologies from third parties expire during 2014 and 2015, the expiration of these patents or licenses, individually or in the aggregate, is not expected to have a material effect on the Company's financial position or future operations due to a range of factors including our brand strength and reputation in the marketplace; the breadth, quality and integration of our product offerings; our existing customer relationships and our customer support; our sales force; the applicable regulatory approval status for certain products; our continued investments in innovative product improvements that often result in new technologies and/or additional patents; and our significant know-how, scale and investments related to manufacturing processes of associated product offerings.
+Although the Company had several patents and licenses of patents and technologies from third parties expire during 2014 and 2015, the expiration of these patents or licenses, individually or in the aggregate, is not expected to have a material effect on the Company's financial position or future operations due to a range of factors including our brand strength and reputation in the marketplace; the breadth, quality and integration of our product offerings; our existing customer relationships and our customer support; our sales force; the applicable regulatory approval status for certain products; our continued investments in innovative product improvements that often result in new technologies and/or additional patents; and our significant know-how, scale and investments related to manufacturing processes of associated product offerings.